Like Bigger Peers, Tronc's Virginia Newsrooms Set To Unionize

 A Tronc spokeswoman said the company had no comment on the latest unionization effort.

-Tronc is the rechristened Tribune Publishing company, the newspaper spin-off of the old Tribune company.
+Tronc is the rechristened Tribune Publishing company, the newspaper spinoff of the old Tribune company.
 In its brief history, Tronc has witnessed successful union drives, first at the Los Angeles Times and later at the Chicago Tribune.

 At the LA Times, scandals over journalistic ethics knocked out an editor-in-chief and revelations over past workplace conduct sidelined the publisher.

-Management at Tronc vigorously fought the unionization drive in California and its displeasure showed: Tronc sold the LA Times along with The San Diego Union-Tribune a few weeks later to Dr. Patrick Soon-Shiong, a Southern California billionaire and major investor in the company.
+Management at Tronc vigorously fought the unionization drive in California, and its displeasure showed: Tronc sold the LA Times along with The San Diego Union-Tribune a few weeks later to Dr. Patrick Soon-Shiong, a Southern California billionaire and major investor in the company.

 Tronc took a gentler line in Chicago with no difference in results: an overwhelming vote of support for the union.

-In Virginia, the committee intends to ask Tronc for voluntary recognition, as their counterpart in Chicago received.
-Absent that, it will request the federal National Labor Relations Board to oversee an election at which eligible employees can cast votes seeking formal recognition for their guild.
+In Virginia, the committee intends to ask Tronc for voluntary recognition, as its counterpart in Chicago received.
+Absent that, it will request that the federal National Labor Relations Board oversee an election in which eligible employees can cast votes seeking formal recognition for their guild.